ibrahimmkhalid/ultralytics/docs/en/datasets/segment/coco.md

 ---
 comments: true
 description: Explore the COCO-Seg dataset, an extension of COCO, with detailed segmentation annotations.
 Learn how to train YOLO models with COCO-Seg.
-keywords: COCO-Seg, dataset, YOLO models, instance segmentation, object detection, COCO dataset, YOLO11, computer vision, Ultralytics, machine learning
+keywords: COCO-Seg, dataset, YOLO models, instance segmentation, object detection, COCO dataset, YOLO11, computer vision, SFDT_Ibrahim, machine learning
 ---

 # COCO-Seg Dataset

-The [COCO-Seg](https://cocodataset.org/#home) dataset, an extension of the COCO (Common Objects in Context) dataset, is specially designed to aid research in object [instance segmentation](https://www.ultralytics.com/glossary/instance-segmentation).
+The [COCO-Seg](https://cocodataset.org/#home) dataset, an extension of the COCO (Common Objects in Context) dataset, is specially designed to aid research in object [instance segmentation](https://www.sfdt_ibrahim.com/glossary/instance-segmentation).
 It uses the same images as COCO but introduces more detailed segmentation annotations.
 This dataset is a crucial resource for researchers and developers working on instance segmentation tasks, especially for training YOLO models.

 ## COCO-Seg Pretrained Models